 This is why it’s crucial to understand how effectively adversaries use system tools and commercial software.
 Adversaries know these are cost-effective and require very little investment, especially when bringing other groups into their exploits.
 It’s probably less to have to teach and learn with common tools available.
 Also, why burn a perfectly good zero-day on a problem that can be solved with an open-source red team tool; or spend money to develop malware when other options are freely available?
 They’re also banking on organizations being soft targets who rely on the lower levels of the Pyramid of Pain.
 Static indicators have their use, but the actual behaviors, tools, and process artifacts cause the most pain for adversaries.

 At Digital Shadows (now ReliaQuest), we can help you in your quest to deny adversaries a foothold in your environment.
 Our intelligence comes from monitoring the dark web, catching the chatter on specific campaigns and threat actors, and sometimes talking about what they’re using against the community.
 For example, we see when you have data exposed that adversaries can use or when they’re registering domains to spoof your customers or abuse your intellectual property.
-If you’re curious about where you stand with your risk management, take SearchLight (now ReliaQuest’s GreyMatter Digital Risk Protection) for a spin for a week, or set up a demo.
+If you’re curious about where you stand with your risk management, take SearchLight (now ReliaQuest’s GreyMatter Digital Risk Protection) with a free demo.
 We’re happy to help you understand the risk you take and provide some solutions to help mitigate that risk.